alloydwhitlock/huey/README.md

   # Use your Font Awesome token here.
 Example token is fake, so please get your own.
   fontawesomeToken = "018de52a07"

+  # Use content from _index.md on homepage
+  # useIndexContent = true # default is false

   # Navigation, use Bulma options here
-  navbarStyle = "is-transparent" # Default is "is-transparent" navbarTitleStyle = "has-text-black" # Default is "has-text-black"
+  # navbarStyle = "is-transparent" # Default is "is-transparent"
+  # navbarTitleStyle = "has-text-black" # Default is "has-text-black"

-  # Override Bulma schemes with values
+  # # Override Bulma schemes with values
-  schemeMain = ""
+  # schemeMain = "" # Change background color, default is white
-  link = "#000" # Default is blue
+  # link = "#000" # Bulma default is blue, though theme is black
-  linkHover = "#000" # Default is darker-grey
+  # linkHover = "#888" # Bulma default is grey-darker, though theme is #888
-  footerBackground = "false" # Default is true footerBackgroundColor = "false" # Default is #fafafa navbarItemHoverColor = "#444" # Default is link color, which unchanged is blue navbarItemColor = "#888" # Default is text color
+  # footerBackgroundColor = "false" # Bulma default is #fafafa.
+You can use "false" or #hex
+  # navbarItemHoverColor = "#444" # Bulma default is blue, though theme is #444
+  # navbarItemColor = "#888" # Bulma default is grey-dark, though theme is #888

   # Set static directory locations and favicon
   favicon = "favicon.ico"